GREAT KINGSHILL 1800s

 In the same period George Biggs and Sons, the local building firm, now well-established with a new builders yard and workshops on land between Cockpit Road and Missenden Road, bought land on the north-western side of Heath End Road to provide housing for their key workers.
 The first pair of houses, Glenmore Cottages, is dated 1908 and six further pairs of houses followed these as and when spare building materials and labour became available.
 These two locations, Heath End and New Road, accounted for most of the increase in the number of houses in Kingshill from 80 in 1898 to around 120 in 1925, the date of the next Ordnance Survey.

-Similarly, Herman Landau, a London business man, purchased Pipers Corner with a substantial area of land who financed the existing house at Pipers Corner as it is today and built Pipers which was occupied by Lieutenant-Colonel Kentish before the 1939-45 war.
+Similarly, Herman Landau, a London business man, purchased Pipers Corner with a substantial area of land, financing the existing house at Pipers Corner and building Pipers which was occupied by Lieutenant-Colonel Kentish before the 1939-45 war.

 It is sad to think that one of the first public meetings in the new Hall was held to persuade the young men in the village to enlist in the army.
 Not that they needed much persuading with living conditions at home generally overcrowded and work prospects poor.
 A new life in uniform, fighting for one's 'King and Country' must have seemed an exciting challenge.
 Little did they realize what lay in store for them, but the names of the fallen on every village and town memorial in the country tell their own story.
 The Village Hall was put to happier use with the Peace Day celebrations in July 1919 which lasted over two days and the following year a memorial tablet was unveiled on the front wall of the hall before a large assembly.